 Sunset along the Linda Vista hiking trail in Tucson, Arizona

 Hiking amongst the tall Saguaro cacti is an experience like no other.
-Fortunately, in Tucson, there are more than enough places to explore these magnificent desert plants native only to the Sonoran desert.
-The Sonoran truly is a spectacular exotic place, lush with desert scenery which you will not get to see anywhere else in the world.
-I highly recommend all nature lovers and hikers to visit Arizona to take in this truly one-of-a-kind ecosystem, beginning with the short & incredibly scenic Linda Vista trail.
+Fortunately, in Tucson, there are more than enough beautiful places to see these magnificent plants native only to the Sonoran desert.
+The Sonoran truly is a spectacularly exotic place, lush with desert scenery which you will not get to see anywhere else in the world.
+I highly recommend all nature lovers and hikers to visit southern Arizona to take in this truly one-of-a-kind ecosystem, beginning with the short & incredibly scenic Linda Vista trail.

-The best part of hiking in the Tucson region is the diversity of trails.
-Many of these trails are short enough to be enjoyed by everyone.
-In a insanely hot, sunny climate, like that found within the Sonoran, keeping hiking to a minimum is crucial.
+What I loved most about hiking in this area is the diversity of trails.
+While there are some tough all day adventures, many of these trails are short enough to be enjoyed by everyone.
+In an insanely hot, sunny climate, like that found within the Sonoran, keeping hiking to a minimum is crucial.
 When you want to explore the desert without going all out, there are still tons of options.
-This is what I love most about Tucson.
+I basically hiked the entire year, keeping my hikes under 2 miles during the summer.

-The Linda Vista hike is located in Oro Valley, a gorgeous suburb located just north of Tucson.
-The grand Santa Catalina mountains tower over the area, creating a picture-perfect backdrop for hiking.
-Of all the hikes in Tucson (and there are many), Linda Vista is one of the most picturesque, and fortunately, also one of the shortest.
+The Linda Vista hike is located in Oro Valley, a gorgeous suburb located about 30 minutes north of the city.
+The grand Santa Catalina mountains provide an incredible backdrop for recreation.
+Of all my favorite hikes in the Tucson metro (and there are many), this is one of the most picturesque, and fortunately, also one of the shortest.
+I was so lucky to live just down the road and be able to hop over in 5 minutes.

-Linda Vista – a short trail suitable for all fitness levels
+A short & beautiful trail suitable for all fitness levels

 Bobcat sighting in Tucson